 My legs didn’t belong to a wicked witch.
 They belonged to a cute farm table Courtney picked up in her travels.

 They didn’t have ruby slippers either, but they did have great detail that I knew would look wonderful with a little American Paint Company’s all-natural clay, chalk and mineral paint.
 I took the legs home with me along with the tabletop and two chairs.

-I’m really glad Courtney never got around to painting this for our shop, All Things New Again, because it is the perfect table and chair set for my kitchen at home!
+I’m really glad Courtney never got around to painting this for our shop because it is the perfect table and chair set for my kitchen at home!